saurav-z/free-text-generation-api/README.md

 curl -X POST https://<your-worker-name>.<your-subdomain>.workers.dev \
   -H "Authorization: Bearer your-secret-api-key" \
   -H "Content-Type: application/json" \
+  -d '{
-  -d '{"prompt": "Write a short poem about a rainy day."}'
+    "prompt": "Write a short poem about a rainy day.", "systemPrompt": "You are a helpful assistant.",
+    "history": [
+      { "role": "user", "content": "Tell me something about weather." }, { "role": "assistant", "content": "Weather is the state of the atmosphere." }
+    ]
+  }'
 ```

 ### 🌐 JavaScript Example